 11 of the Best Vegan Biscuits

-May 29th is National Biscuit Day and frankly we’re surprised that it’s not a national holiday.
-Nevertheless, to celebrate, we’ve found the best accidentally vegan biscuits for your munching/ dunking pleasure.
+May 29th is National Biscuit Day, but we don't let a single week pass without celebrating.
+We’ve found the best accidentally vegan biscuits for your munching/ dunking pleasure.
 Enjoy.

 1. Chocolate Chip Hobnobs

 Excitingly, both the plain and chocolate chip Hobnobs are completely free from animal products.
 Next time you’re shopping, why not switch the milk choc ones for the chocolate chips ones for an easy win.